SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A literal type is unit type whose value is specified via the literal of another type (e.g. 4 or true or "ara ara") in TS, the types of constants are a literal type of thier value.

+### intersection types

+An intersection type specifies a type which must satisfy all constraints that individual types satisfy.
+While it would be technically possible to create intersection types of primitive types, it is pointless: There is no value that could possibly satisfy the constraints e.g. 'is a string' and 'is a number' at the same time, since they are disjoint. intersection-type ::= <type> & <type>

 ### Union type

 A union type specifies a number of types that anything with the union type as type may take.